• Skip to main content

 • Line the inside of the cinnamon roll dough with the apple pie filling (and replace any cinnamon filling that came off the dough).

-• Roll the dough back up, making sure the dough is rolling overtop of the apple pie filling and is not pushing the apples out the sides.
+• Roll the dough back up, making sure the dough is rolling overtop of the apple pieces and is not pushing the apples out the sides.

 • Place the cinnamon rolls in an ungreased pan, and bake 20 minutes or until golden brown.

-• Combine honey and brown sugar, drizzle over warm rolls, and enjoy!
+• If using, combine honey and brown sugar, drizzle over warm rolls, and enjoy!

 Notes

-When rolling the apple pie filling into the cinnamon-lined dough, use your hands to keep the apple pieces from coming out the sides.
+When rolling the pie filling into the dough, keep your hands on the sides of the dough as you roll the dough overtop of the apple pieces to help keep the apples from slipping out of the sides.

 Nutrition